Asylum Attorney in Dallas, TX

 - Political opinion

-I will carefully assess your situation to determine if you meet these requirements.
-If you are eligible, I will work closely with you to:
+I will carefully review your situation to determine if you meet these requirements.
+If you are eligible, I will work with you to:

 - Collect strong evidence to support your claim

-- Build a compelling case that highlights the specific threats you face
+- Build a compelling case that outlines the specific threats you face

 - Guide you through the legal process to improve your chances of success